osamja/my-personal-website/docs/sprint.md

-### Sprint Backlog (4-15 - 4/29)
+### Sprint Backlog (4/29/19 - 5/13/19)

 ------------------------------------
 TODO

-    -
+  - Title should not bulge on hover (1 pt)
+  - SPIKE Integrating Hexo with create-react-app (2pts)
+  - Fix image size of computational photography (2 pts)
+  - Add animation project to Academic section (1 pt)
+  - Add home icon/back button on Sammy Javed header (2 pts)
+  - Add text to pages to give user context (2 pts)
+    - One/two line description of what page is about
+    - Add description for each item on homepage

 ------------------------------------
 IN PROGRESS

-    - [SPIKE] Create text component  (2 pts)
-        Write journal entry in markdown.
-        Be able to reference images.
-        Block element layout (img and text never on same line)
-        Upload markdown file in folder <year><month><date>.
-        e.g. when a gallery grid item is clicked Investigate whether a writing service should be created.
-        Create POC with public/static/text/prose/mypersonalwebsite.md

 ------------------------------------
 TEST

-    - Update static assets images on homepage (2 pts)
-        - Size should be 400x300
-        - They should not be blurry
-    - Create a 'Professional' section to homepage (3 pts)

 ------------------------------------
 DONE

-    - Get basic site analytics setup to monitor traffic (2 pts) Google analytics

 ------------------------------------